AreaLayer/CoinjoinXT/README.md

    - Each Taproot output contains a complex script condition that specifies the spending conditions.
 These conditions can include time locks, multisig requirements, or other advanced conditions.

 - **LNVortex**

+   - Alice and Bob can open collaborative channels via Lighnting Network.
+   - With L1, they can make collaboration during mixing coins

 -  **Lightning Network Channel**: